jopemachine-arvis/arvish-test/readme.md

 This lib is inspired and cloned from [alfy-test](https://github.com/SamVerschueren/alfy-test).

-If you trying to use this lib, please ensure API is a little different from [alfy-test](https://github.com/SamVerschueren/alfy-test).
+If you trying to use this lib, please note that API is a little different from [alfy-test](https://github.com/SamVerschueren/alfy-test).

 * Some environment variables are not supported yet.